omar-steam/Ensemble-Heart-Disease-Prediction-Model/README.md

 Visualisations such as a heatmap of feature correlations and accuracy comparisons via a bar chart are included in the ```images/``` folder.

+# Ensemble Model

+The ensemble model takes a weighted average of predictions from KNN, SVM, and the Neural Network, and then rounds the result to determine the final class label.
+The weights for the models are as follows:

+- **KNN**: 0.4
+- **SVM**: 0.3
+- **Neural Network**: 0.3